playframework/playframework/documentation/manual/Migration.md

 ## Form helper methods moved to Form

-The form() family of helper methods have moved from Controller to Form.
+The form() family of helper methods have moved from `play.mvc.Controller` to `play.data.Form`.
 Please update your imports/references accordingly.